oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-47-use-of-qualitative-severity-rating-by-issuing-party.md

 ### Use of Qualitative Severity Rating by Issuing Party

-For each item in `metrics` provided by the issuing party it MUST be tested that it does not use the qualitative severity rating.
+For each item in `metrics` provided by the issuing party it SHALL be tested that it does not use the qualitative severity rating.

 > This covers all items in `metrics` that do not have a `source` property and those where the `source` is equal to
 > the canonical URL.